-Whether it's the Jazz Ensemble, Wind Symphony or Symphony Orchestra sharing the stage with celebrated guest artists in Baldwin Auditorium, the Chorale singing Britten's War Requiem in Duke Chapel, or world-renowned composers and performers working one-on-one in master classes, music is a part of Duke.
+Whether it's the Jazz Ensemble, Wind Symphony or Symphony Orchestra sharing the stage with celebrated guest artists in Baldwin Auditorium, the Chorale singing Britten's War Requiem in Duke Chapel, engaging classes that encourage analytical and creative thinking, or world-renowned composers and performers working one-on-one in master classes, music is a part of Duke.

 Whether you want to refine your skills as a performer, explore your creative potential as a composer, or deepen your understanding as a listener, come and explore the opportunities that await you at Duke:

 - A curriculum that combines theory, history, ethnomusicology, and performance

 - A distinguished faculty of scholars, composers, and performers with expertise in a broad range of subjects

 - Nine vocal and instrumental performing groups, open to majors and non-majors alike